KHDS-mod/COVID-19-HiSSE/README.md

 ## Numerical results (directly loadable into R, without stochastic character maps)

-The easiest way to get the MCMC chain loaded into R is to download [this ".rds" file](https://liuonline-my.sharepoint.com/:u:/g/personal/haoki85_liu_se/Ebr3IuVEmT1IsDW5L3KmGeoB92tSmHirTK3ixUYU2oAJCQ), which contains all the chains of all the models, including both the burn-in-trimmed version and the raw version, in a single R object.
+The easiest way to get the MCMC chain loaded into R is to download [this ".rds" file](https://github.com/KHDS-mod/COVID-19-HiSSE/blob/4a3a9fb9cef5998f333c1014d0237ff5f3784d50/numerical_result_monad.rds.lrz), which contains all the chains of all the models, including both the burn-in-trimmed version and the raw version, in a single R object.
 This R object also contains all the steps and code that was used to read in, trim and postprocess the MCMC chains.
+See [here](https://github.com/KHDS-mod/COVID-19-HiSSE/tree/rmonadRDS) for how to decompress a `.lrz` file format.
 You will need the R package [rmonad](https://cran.r-project.org/web/packages/rmonad/) (0.7.0 was used) to manipulate the object.

 Use the following to commands in R to get the chains of, for example, the full model with informative prior: